krakend/krakend-documentation/configuration/flexible-config.md

 The only requirement to use the Flexible Configuration is to encode the configuration file in `JSON` format as the package does not support other formats just yet.

 # Usage
-The activation of the package works via environment variables, as follows:
+The activation of the package works via environment variables when running krakend, as follows:

 - `FC_ENABLE=1` to let KrakenD know that you are using Flexible Configuration.
 You can use `1` or any other value (but  `0` won't disable it!).
 The file passed with the `-c` flag is the base template.
 - `FC_SETTINGS=dirname`: The path to the directory with all the settings files.